ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

 ## ViewControllers

-RootTableViewController: This ViewController is responsible for initiating a network call from Global.network, which is injected in the initialization of this ViewController.
+RootTableViewController: This ViewController is responsible for initiating a network call from Global.network, which is injected in the initialization.
 This network object can be injected to other ViewController, which requires to make netwrok call, if needed.
 ```
 init (network: SampleNetwork) {